-Freely built boats equiped with electric or internal combustion motors are to be used for the F3E and F3V class.
+Freely built boats equipped with electric or internal combustion motors are to be used for the F3E and F3V class.
 In F3E/V only a boat propeller is to be used.

-The race coarse is triangular, made up by 8 gates. (side length 30m see Anex C3).
-The coarse is to be driven in a set order.
+The race course is triangular, made up by 8 gates. (side length 30m see Annex C3).
+The course is to be driven in a set order.
 Points are awarded according to the time elapsed.